-- (1) include Kāi Tahu in all decision-making concerning identification and protection of wāhi tūpuna sites and areas and the values that contribute to their significance, and - (3) collaborate with Kāi Tahu to share information relevant to Kāi Tahu interests.
+- (1) include Kāi Tahu in all decision-making concerning identification and protection of wāhi tūpuna sites and areas and the values that contribute to their significance, and identify and protect places, areas or landscapes of cultural, spiritual or traditional significance to them,1860 - (2) identify and protect the values that contribute to their significance, and 1861 - (3) collaborate with Kāi Tahu to1862 share information relevant to Kāi Tahu interests.

-HCV-WT-M1 - Identification270
+HCV-WT-M1 - Identification

-- (1) enable Kāi Tahu to identify, in accordance with tikaka, wāhi tūpuna sites, areas and values, using the guide set out in APP7, - (3) recognise that wāhi tūpuna span jurisdictional boundaries and work together to ensure the identification process under (1) enables wāhi tūpuna sites, areas and values to be treated uniformly across district boundaries, and - (4) identify record using methods determined by mana whenua (which may include mapping) and protect the sites, areas and values identified under (1) in the relevant regional plans and district plans.
+- (1) enable Kāi Tahu to identify, in accordance with tikaka, 1863 wāhi tūpuna sites, areas and values, using the guide set out in APP7, - (2) identify wāhi tūpuna using the guide set out in APP7,1864 - (3) recognise that wāhi tūpuna span jurisdictional boundaries and work together to ensure the identification process under (1) enables wāhi tūpuna sites, areas and values to be treated uniformly across district boundaries, and - (4) identify, map, describe record using methods determined by mana whenua (which may include mapping)1865 and protect the sites,1866 areas and values identified under (1) in the relevant regional plans1867 and district plans or, if a site is a sensitive cultural site, use alert layers to advise of sensitive cultural sites without disclosure in plans.